matthewj301/site-stalker/README.md

 ## Running The Project
 ### Linux
+1. If you find a container image that fits your environment here: https://hub.docker.com/repository/docker/matthewj301/sitestalker
-1. Run this command to download and start the container: podman run --name sitestalker-<unique_name_if_multiple_being_spun_up> -v /path/to/local/config.yaml:/etc/config.yaml -v /etc/localtime:/etc/localtime:ro --net=host matthewj301/sitestalker:latest
+   1. Run this command to download and start the container: podman run --name sitestalker-<unique_name_if_multiple_being_spun_up> -v /path/to/local/config.yaml:/etc/config.yaml -v /etc/localtime:/etc/localtime:ro --net=host matthewj301/sitestalker:<tag your found>
+2. If you don't find one, do the following
+   1. podman build -t sitestalker .
+   2. podman run --name sitestalker-<unique_name_if_multiple_being_spun_up> -v /path/to/local/config.yaml:/etc/config.yaml -v /etc/localtime:/etc/localtime:ro --net=host sitestalker
-2. To stop the container run: podman container stop sitestalker-<unique_name_if_multiple_being_spun_up>
+3. To stop the container run: podman container stop sitestalker-<unique_name_if_multiple_being_spun_up>
-3. To update your config, adjust what you need to in config.yaml, then run: podman restart sitestalker-<unique_name_if_multiple_being_spun_up>
+4. To update your config, adjust what you need to in config.yaml, then run: podman restart sitestalker-<unique_name_if_multiple_being_spun_up>